 What is VOCALS?

-What if you wanted to learn more about the climate of a very large area of the world?
+What if you wanted to learn more about the climate system of a very large area such as the Southeast Pacific Ocean?
 What would be involved in studying how the oceans, land, and atmosphere interact?
-You would need to have a team of experts to help you out.
+You would need to assemble a team of experts from around the world and have them plan a field experiment that would collect lots of data to be analyzed.

 This is exactly what the VAMOS Ocean-Cloud-Atmosphere-Land Study Regional Experiment (VOCALS) field campaign intends to do!
 VAMOS stands for Variability of the American Monsoon System.
-VOCALS is a month long international field experiment focused on learning more about the climate of the South American Continent and the Southeast Pacific Ocean.
-The VOCALS outdoor laboratory includes the land of subequatorial Peru down to about 35 degrees South in Chile and the Southeast Pacific Ocean out to about 110W.
-Although slightly outside of this area, Easter Island is also included.
-This very large area has not been as well studied as the Northern Pacific or Atlantic Oceans.
+VOCALS is a month long international field experiment focused on learning more about the interactions between the South American Continent and the Southeast Pacific (SEP) Ocean.
+If you think that experiments only take place in laboratories, you will be interested to learn that the VOCALS team plans to work in the “big outdoors!”
+The SEP area includes the land of subequatorial Peru down to about 35 degrees South in Chile and the Southeast Pacific Ocean out to about 110W.
+Although slightly outside of this area, Easter Island is also considered to be part of the study area.
+This climate system of this very large area has not been nearly as well studied as the Northern Pacific or Atlantic Oceans.
 The VOCALS campaign will change that!

-VOCALS will involve 150 scientists, engineers, and technicians from 40 universities and nine countries.
-New measurements will produce much-needed information about the Southeast Pacific region.
-VOCALS will collect data from satellites, four aircraft, and two research ships containing scientific instruments.
-Data will also be collected from ocean buoys and locations in Chile.
-This data will be used to improve climate models.
+VOCALS will need the expertise of over 150 scientists, engineers, and technicians from 40 universities and nine countries.
+New observational technologies will be used to collect much-needed information about the SEP.
+They will utilize four aircraft and two research ships containing scientific instruments.
+Buoys in the ocean and land-based observation stations in Chile will also collect and contribute data to VOCALS research.